Rational homology and homotopy of high dimensional string links: Introduction

 \section{Introduction}

 In this paper we further develop the connection between the study of embedding spaces, operad theory, and graph-complexes.
-Our results are partially influenced by Bar Natan\rq{}s work~\cite{barnatan95}, where he describes the space dual to weight systems (counting Vassiliev invariants) of string links in $\rbb^3$ as a certain space of unitrivalent graphs modulo $AS$ and $IHX$ relations, with univalent vertices being colored by the components of the links, see also~\cite[Section~5.10]{chm_duzh_most12} for more details.
-This space is built from the components of the modular envelop $\mathbf{Mod}(\mbox{Lie})$ of the operad of Lie algebras~\cite{hin_vaintrob02}.
-One of our main results says that the rational homotopy of the space of higher-dimensional string links is described as the homology of a graph-complex similarly built from the components of the modular envelop of $L_\infty$.\footnote{For the notion of a modular operad and modular envelop, sometimes called modular closure, see~\cite{getzler_kapranov98,markl01,hin_vaintrob02}.} In particular Bar Natan\rq{}s space of unitrivalent graphs with colored univalent vertices appears as the bottom degree homology of our complexes.
-In this paper we produce two different graph-complexes computing the rational homotopy of spaces of string links.
-One of them is built from the components of $\mathbf{Mod}(L_\infty)$ and another one has building blocks desrcibed in terms of the homology of configuration spaces of points in Euclidean spaces.
-Both complexes resemble those appearing in the Bott-Taubes type integration, see for example~\cite{sakai10,sakai_watanabe}.
-The obtained complexes all split into a direct sum of finite complexes.
-In the follow up paper~\cite{songhaf_tur}, we compute the generating function of the Euler characteristics of the summands of these complexes (both for the homology and homotopy).
-As a byproduct result in~\cite{songhaf_tur}, we compute the supercharacter of the symmetric group action on the positive arity components of $\mathbf{Mod}(L_\infty)$.
+Our results are partially influenced by Bar Natan\rq{}s work~\cite{barnatan95}, where he describes the space dual to weight systems (counting Vassiliev invariants) of string links in $\rbb^3$ as a space of unitrivalent graphs modulo $AS$ and $IHX$ relations, with univalent vertices being colored by the components of the links, see also~\cite[Section~5.10]{chm_duzh_most12} for more details.
+This space is built from the components of the modular envelop $\mathbf{Mod}({{\mathcal L}ie})$ of the operad of Lie algebras~\cite{hin_vaintrob02}.
+One of our main results says that the rational homotopy of the space of higher-dimensional string links is described as the homology of a graph-complex similarly built from the components of the modular envelop of ${\mathcal L}_\infty$.
+In particular Bar Natan\rq{}s space of unitrivalent graphs with colored univalent vertices appears as the bottom degree homology of our complexes.
+The approach that we use is from our previous works~\cite{aro_tur12,aro_tur13,songhaf13}.
+It is applicable only when codimension is high enough to guarantee that the spaces in question are connected.
+However, we conjecture that the same result holds requiring only codimension $>2$.
+To justify this conjecture we express the rational Haefliger groups of isotopy classes of higher-dimensional links~\cite{haefliger} as spaces of unitravalent trees with leaves colored by the components of the links (similarly as Bar Natan\rq{}s space).
+We show that this is exactly the degree zero homology of the corresponding homotopy graph-complexes.
+In particular unitrivalent graphs of loop order $\geq 1$ are also present in the homology of these graph-complexes but they appear in positive degrees.